-Prior to CNBC, he covered foreign exchange and macroeconomics for Dow Jones and The Wall Street Journal, where he on occasion covered top Federal Reserve officials.
-He got his first start in journalism reporting on Forex/macro, capital markets and corporate governance at Reuters, also covering global policymakers.
-On occasion, he muses independently about movies, music and popular culture.
+Prior to CNBC, he covered foreign exchange and macroeconomics for Dow Jones and The Wall Street Journal, where he occasionally covered top Federal Reserve officials.
+He got his first start in journalism reporting on foreign exchange and macroeconomics, capital markets and corporate governance at Reuters, as well as global policymakers.

 David holds a bachelor of arts in economics and politics from Long Island University, and a Master of Public Administration from Columbia University.